UCL/research-computing-with-cpp/09distributed_computing/sec01DistributedMemoryModels.md

 - The frequency of message passing should be kept down where possible.
 - The size of messages should be kept down where possible.
 - In general, a smaller number of large messages is better than a large number of small messages _for a given amount of data_.
     - This is true in general of data movement, whether through message passing or memory reads to RAM or hard disks.
-Loosely speaking, data movement general involves a latency ($L$) and bandwidth ($B$), such that the time for $N$ bytes of data to be transferred is $\sim BN + L$.
+Loosely speaking, data movement general involves a latency ($L$) and bandwidth ($B$), such that the time for $N$ bytes of data to be transferred is $\sim N/B + L$.
 If we send this data in $k$ separate messages, we will incur a $kL$ latency penalty instead of just $L$.
     - If you have to choose between sending a smaller amount of total data in a larger number of messages, or a larger amount of data using a smaller number of messages, then which you should pick will depend on which term in this expression becomes dominant!